institute-of-coding/accreditation-standard/docs/standard/rationale.md

 SFIA is industry focussed, maintained and updated regularly by its user community (primarily employers).
 It has become the de facto global IT skills Framework, used in nearly 200 countries by organisations and individuals to characterise and manage their skills.

 The underlying SFIA model is a two-dimensional matrix consisting of skills on one axis and seven levels of responsibility on the other.
 SFIA (v7) describes 102 skills.
 Cells in the matrix correspond to individual professional skills at various levels of competence.
-A typical job – or occupation – usually comprises about three skills, usually at the same or similar levels.
+A role or occupation typically comprises three to six skills, usually at the same or similar levels.

 ### 2.5.2 Choice of levels